gregives/gregives.co.uk/contents/about.md

 This summer I worked as an intern at [FinancialForce](https://financialforce.com), building an app on the Salesforce platform with Lightning Web Components.
 I volunteer as an instructor at [Code First: Girls](https://codefirstgirls.org.uk), teaching young women and non-binary people to build their first website.
 I am also a teaching assistant at the University of Sheffield, teaching various modules to first year students.

-I'm looking for an opportunity in software development after I graduate in June 2020. <nuxt-link to="/contact">Get in touch with me</nuxt-link> for a copy of my résumé and to have a chat!
+I'm looking for an opportunity in software engineering after I graduate in June 2020. <nuxt-link to="/contact">Get in touch with me</nuxt-link> for a copy of my résumé and to have a chat!